tari-project/tari-dot-com/_lessons/add_new_localizations.md

 Lastly, some of the strings have text enclosed in braces, such as the string, **“Would you like to install Tari Universe {{version}} now?”**.
 These are variables that Tari Universe calls and inserts into displayed text so it can be dynamically updated.
 When editing these messages, ensure these variables remain unaltered.

-### Step 5b - Understand the i18initializer.ts file works
+### Step 5b - Understand how the i18initializer.ts file works

 Again, you can skip this step if you are working on existing localizations.
 Below is a sample i18initializer.ts.
 We've limited it to two languages to keep the code snippet brief - the actual file will list all of the languages displayed.